+There are possible risks on the horizon, both global and domestic.
+Economic recession gripped global economy following the lockdown due to the Covid-19 pandemic.
 The Company's growth is linked to that of the Commercial Vehicle and Tractor industries, which are cyclical in nature.
 This cyclical nature might affect the demand.
 Since the Automotive industry plays a major role in enabling economic growth, any slowdown in the overall economy will affect demand.
-However, the Comapny has been developing its exports and products in other segments viz. off-highway, railways etc. to counter this risk.
+The global automotive industry is also amidst experiencing the situation of a cyclical slowdown complicated further by the impact of Covid-19.
+However, the Company has been developing its exports and products in other segments viz. off-highway, railways etc. to counter this risk.